google/Kotlin-FirViewer/README.md

 This plugin depends on the Kotlin plugin in FIR mode.
 Since Kotlin FIR mode is currently not released yet, you will need a local build of the Kotlin IDE plugin.
 Also, since the master branch of Kotlin project is built with non-released version of Kotlin compiler, this plugin will need to be compiled with the same (or more recent) version of Kotlin compiler (explained below).

 1. Clone https://github.com/JetBrains/kotlin.git

 2. Clone https://github.com/JetBrains/intellij-kotlin.git and put it inside <kotlin-repo>/kotlin-ide

 3. Open kotlin-ide project in IntelliJ and add an artifacts bulding module `kotlin.fir` and its dependency.

-4. Run `Install compiler-for-ide jars` to install needed dependencies in the local maven repo.
+4. Run `./gradlew install` in the Kotlin repo to install needed dependencies in the local maven repo.

 5. Build the artifact created in step 3 and copy the artifact to the project root of `FirViewer`.
 Make sure the copied artifact is named `kotlin.fir.jar`.